Skip to Main Content

 After you enter a formula into the formula bar, the result of the calculation (or the "value") will appear in the active cell.
 The formula, however, will still appear in the formula bar.
 This is great for keeping track of how the value was calculated, but it can be a bit risky, too.
 Sometimes, you'll do something like delete or move a column, or re-sort the data, and all of a sudden the formula will break and you will lose the value.

-To keep just the values, you can copy the cells that contain the formulas, and then "Paste Values," either over top of the formulas or into another set of cells.
+To keep just the values, you can copy the cells that contain the formulas, and then "Paste Values" into another set of cells.

 Copying formulas (or values) to other cells